 CWiC was originally launched as a pilot project called Speaking Across the University (SATU).
 CWiC’s first director was hired in 1998.
 The following articles highlight key moments of CWiC's evolution.

-- In 2010, The Student Comittee on Undergraduate Education (SCUE) discussed the promotion of CWiC courses as part of a solutiuon to increasing the encouragement of exploration in undergraduate education.
+In 2010, The Student Committee on Undergraduate Education (SCUE) discussed the promotion of CWiC courses as part of a solution to increasing the encouragement of exploration in undergraduate education.
 "The 2010 SCUE White Paper on Undergraduate Education"